thiagotnunes/challenge_2/README.md

 ## Out of Scope

-There are a few problems in the solution, which I have not decided to tackle:
+I have decided not to tackle the following problem:

 - Statistics Overflow: this might happen if the sum surpasses `double` max value.